michaelwright235/nibarchive_upgrade/README.md

 Convert Apple's NIB Archive `.nib` to Cocoa Keyed Archive (NSKeyedArchive) `.plist`.

 NIB Archives are used by UIKit (since iOS 6.0) and AppKit for building GUIs.
-In the past those frameworks actually used Cocoa Keyed Archives to store this data and some reason Apple decided to invent a NIB Archive format for that.
+In the past UIKit and AppKit actually used Cocoa Keyed Archives to store this data.
+But later Apple decided to replace it with NIB Archive.

 NIB Archive is actually very similar to a regular Keyed Archive: it also contains objects, values, references, etc. So it's possible to "upgrade"